cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Security Properties {#properties}

-The security properties of an OPRF protocol with functionality y = F(k,
-x) include those of a standard PRF.
+The security properties of an OPRF protocol with functionality y = F(k, x, t) include those of a standard PRF.
 Specifically:

-- Pseudorandomness: F is pseudorandom if the output y = F(k,x) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.
+- Pseudorandomness: F is pseudorandom if the output y = F(k,x, t) on any input x is indistinguishable from uniformly sampling any element in F's range, for a random sampling of k.

-In other words, consider an adversary that picks inputs x from the domain of F and evaluates F on (k,x) (without knowledge of randomly sampled k).
-Then the output distribution F(k,x) is indistinguishable from the output distribution of a randomly chosen function with the same domain and range.
+In other words, consider an adversary that picks inputs x from the domain of F and evaluates F on (k,x, t) (without knowledge of randomly sampled k).
+Then the output distribution F(k,x, t) is indistinguishable from the output distribution of a randomly chosen function with the same domain and range.